Allergic Rhinitis and Home Remedies

 Can home remedies help manage allergic rhinitis symptoms?

 Yes, home remedies can help manage allergic rhinitis symptoms.
 Natural treatments like steam inhalation, honey, ginger, and turmeric can provide relief from nasal congestion, reduce inflammation, and soothe the throat, offering a non-invasive way to alleviate discomfort.
+However, they should not replace medical treatment if symptoms are moderate to severe.

 Can steam inhalation provide relief from allergic rhinitis?